 Recycling preserves our natural resources and increases the life of our landfill.
 The Solid Waste Authority has adopted the state's 75% waste reduction goal and if we are going to continue to achieve this goal we need everyone to do their part.

 Recycling is easy in Palm Beach County.

 You can get more information by visiting Solid Waste Authority of Palm Beach County.

-In an effort to facilitate beach cleaning efforts, the Town Commission, upon recommendation by the Natural Resources Preservation Advisory Board, approved an initial four (or less) beach bucket trees to be placed near existing beach trash receptacles (subject to HOA approval).
+In an effort to facilitate beach cleaning efforts, the Town Commission, upon recommendation by the Natural Resources Preservation Advisory Board, approved four beach bucket trees to be placed near existing beach trash receptacles (subject to HOA approval).
 Each beach bucket tree holds several plastic buckets for placing beach refuse.
-Each bucket includes a decal of the Town Commission-approved “Take Pride in Your Beach” logo along with a pictogram decal which provides instructions for beach cleaning (see above).
+Each bucket includes a decal of the Town Commission-approved “Take Pride in Your Beach” logo along with a pictogram decal which provides instructions for beach cleaning.
 Both decals are made of weather resistant materials.
-Two additional bucket trees were installed on May 21, 2021-one near Trafalgar condo and the other at Bel Lido beach access.